System blocks communicate with opening ports. Data flow from one port to another through LCM pipelines. We could visualize the data.

 bazel-bin/examples/kuka_iiwa_arm/move_iiwa_ee -x 0.8 -y 0.3 -z 0.25 -yaw 1.57

 You should see the robot arm moving with the commanding data in the LCM inspector change simultaneously.
+For more detailed data stream, you can double click on each LCM channel.

 The KUKA Manipulation example is here.